Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Introduction and summary

+One can also ask about the nature of the IR fixed points that these theories flow to in the IR on the CB.
+By definition and the safely irrelevant conjecture, all these IR fixed points are undeformable or frozen SCFTs or IR-free QFTs.
+In fact, in almost all cases where SCFTs corresponding to rank-1 CB goemetries are realized, the fixed points are all IR-free theories, such as the undeformable $I_n$ or $I^*_n$ theories discussed at length in section \ref{froSing} below, or discretely gauged versions of them described in \cite{Argyres:2016yzz}.
+The exception are CB geometries number 10 and 18 which both flow to a new frozen $IV^*$ SCFT.
+The conformal central charges of this new SCFT are deduced in \cite{Argyres:2016xua}.

+It is interesting to note that the two consistent geometries --- numbers 6 and 8 in table \ref{table:theories} --- for which there is no evidence of an associated SCFT are ones which flow to $I^*_1$ ($Q=\sqrt3$) and $I^*_3$ ($Q=1$) frozen singularities.
+These have no interpretation as IR free frozen theories or as discretely gauged versions of such, as shown in the analysis of section \ref{froSing} below and \cite{Argyres:2016yzz}.
+(Section \ref{froSing} defines and explains the meaning of the unit of EM charge quantization $Q=\sqrt3$ or $Q=1$ appearing above.)
+Since the low energy theory on the CB is free at these two singularities, it presumably follows that the only physical interpretation of these frozen IR fixed points are as weakly-gauged versions of special rank-0 SCFTs; again, this conclusion is discussed in more detail in section \ref{froSing}.
+Thus, to the extent that the assumption that rank-0 SCFTs do not exist is correct, we expect that the number 6 and 8 CB geometries in table \ref{table:theories} cannot arise from any SCFT.

-The classification shown in table \ref{table:theories} is subject to two artificial assumptions, made to simplify the analysis: \begin{itemize} \item[(1)] the CB has ``rank 1", i.e., it is 1 complex dimensional, and \item[(2)] the CB is ``regular", i.e., the holomorphic symplectic form on the total space of abelian varieties fibered over the CB is non-degenerate at the singularities of the CB. \end{itemize} The restriction to rank 1 is only for simplicity.
+Finally, it is important to re-emphasize that the classification shown in table \ref{table:theories} is subject to two artificial assumptions, made to simplify the analysis: \begin{itemize} \item[(1)] the CB has ``rank 1", i.e., it is 1 complex dimensional, and \item[(2)] the CB is ``planar", i.e., the CB is isomorphic to $\C$ as a complex space. \end{itemize} The restriction to rank 1 is only for simplicity.
 If the restriction to rank 1 Coulomb branches is lifted, some of the techniques we use in \cite{Argyres:2015gha} no longer work.
 Furthermore our starting point in the rank 1 case --- the classification of the scale-invariant special K\"ahler geometries --- does not yet exist for ranks 2 and higher.
-The physical meaning of the regularity assumption is not at all clear; its mathematical meaning in the rank 1 case is explained in appendix \ref{app:details}.
-If the regularity assumption is dropped, there are additional examples \cite{Argyres:2015regularity} of Coulomb branch geometries satisfying all known physical consistency conditions.
-A notable feature of irregular geometries is that they may have non-planar topologies.
+The planarity assumption amounts to the assumption that the CB chiral ring of the corresponding SCFT is freely generated.
+If the planarity assumption is dropped, there are additional examples \cite{Argyres:2017tmj} of Coulomb branch geometries satisfying all known physical consistency conditions, though no corresponding SCFTs are known to exist.